dataops-tk/tap-parquet/README.md

 ## About Parquet

-Parquet is a portable, type-aware, columnar, compressed, splittable, and cloud-friendly and data format.
+Parquet is a portable, type-aware, columnar, compressed, splittable, and cloud-friendly format.

 For more information why Parquet is increasingly used in big data applications, see [this comparison](https://www.linkedin.com/pulse/spark-file-format-showdown-csv-vs-json-parquet-garren-staubli/).

 ## Getting Started

-- [ ] As a first step, you will want to scan the entire project for the text "`TODO:`" and complete any recommended steps.
-- [ ] `TODO:` Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project:

-    ```bash
-    pipx install poetry
-    poetry install
-    ```

-- [ ] `TODO:` You can test out your new CLI directly with:

-    ```bash
-    poetry run tap-parquet --help
-    ```

-_`TODO: Remove the above section once complete.`_

 ## Testing Guide